Parti Rakyat Malaysia: Merger and revival

-Following the 1999 general elections, KeADILan began to explore the possibility of merger between the two parties.
-However the merger was delayed by the lengthy negotiations between the two parties.
+Following the 1999 general elections, KeADILan began to explore the possibility of a merger between the two parties.

 At the PRM annual congress in 2002 the concept of the merger was approved with nearly 80 percent of delegates voting in support.

 The two parties officially merged on 3 August 2003 becoming Parti Keadilan Rakyat (People's Justice Party; PKR).
 PRM had to contest the 2004 general elections under Keadilan's symbol as the merger had yet to be approved by the authorities.

 However, the 2004 elections almost routed the BA, with the coalition losing 22 seats out of the 42 it previously held.
-The poor performance of the new party some former PRM members to question the merger.
+The poor performance of the new party led some former PRM members to question the merger.

-In April 2005, the dissidents convened a National Congress in Johor Bahru, taking advantage of the fact that the party had yet to be de-registered by the authorities, and elected a new executive committee led by former PRM youth leader Hassan Abdul Karim..
-Other PRM stalwarts who took part in resurrecting the party included academic Rohana Ariffin and former political detainee Koh Swe Yong.
+In April 2005, the dissidents convened a National Congress in Johor Bahru, taking advantage of the fact that the party had yet to be de-registered by the authorities, and elected a new executive committee led by former PRM youth leader Hassan Abdul Karim.
+Other PRM stalwarts who took part in resurrecting the party included academic Rohana Ariffin and former political detainee Koh Swee Yong.
 However, Hassan would later make a switch back to PKR in 2009 after his proposal to join the Pakatan Rakyat coalition was rejected by the party congress.